-The GSA is responsible for the finances of GSP implementation, GSA staffing, contracting, and daily operations related to Bowman GSP implementation.
+The GSA is responsible for the finances of GSP implementation, GSA staffing, contracting, and daily operations related to Red Bluff GSP implementation.
 The Antelope, Bowman, Los Molinos, and Red Bluff Subbasin GSP development costs were funded through Proposition 1 and 68 grants totaling \$2,998,160 (Proposition 1, Round 2 total was \$1,498,960 and Proposition 68, Round 3 total was \$1,499,200).
 The grant funding represents the cost of GSP development.
 Funding for the development of the Corning Subbasin GSP (~\$1 million) was awarded to Glenn County under Proposition 1, Round 2.

-The Bowman GSP implementation estimated annual costs are XXX as shown in Table 1-3 (in current dollars).
-Additional financial details are provided in Chapter 5 of this GSP.
-Also illustrated are the estimated annual operations and maintenance (O&M) costs (in current dollars) for all Bowman GSP projects and management actions described in Chapter 4.
-Project costs will be refined by the GSA as the GSP is implemented.
-The GSA will manage the financing of GSP implementation, GSA staffing, contracting, and daily operations related to Bowman GSP implementation.
+The GSP implementation estimated annual costs (in current dollars) are estimated to be \$470,000 for GSA Administration, Management, and Operations of all five GSPs managed by the Tehama County FCWCD and \$104,000 for annual monitoring associated with the Red Bluff GSP as described in Chapter 5.
+Plan updates are also expected to cost \$300,000 (current dollars) every five years.
+Estimated annual operations and maintenance (O&M) costs for all Red Bluff GSP projects and management actions are described in Chapter 4.
+All costs are preliminary estimates that will be refined by the GSA as the GSP is implemented.
+The GSA will manage the financing of GSP implementation, GSA staffing, contracting, and daily operations related to Red Bluff GSP implementation.
+Additional information is provided in Chapter 5 of this GSP.